 - ½ tsp ground cinnamon

-- Place all the ingredients for the sauce in a blender.
-Add the orange juice, vinegar, onion, and spices and blend all the ingredients together until they are very well mixed.
+- Make The Sauce: Place all the ingredients (orange juice, vinegar, onion, herbs, and spices) for the sauce in a blender and blend until they are very well mixed.

-- Cook on Manual High Pressure for 60 minutes.
-Once the cooking time has completed, allow for a 30-minute natural pressure release.
+- 30-Minute NPR: Once the cooking time has completed, allow for a 30-minute natural pressure release.
+When the 30-minute NPR has finished, release the remaining pressure and then open the pot.

-- Remove the meat from the pot and shred.
-Pour some of the liquid from the pot over the shredded meat and allow to marinate in the liquid until ready to serve.
+- Shred & Marinate Pork: Remove the meat from the pot and shred.
+Pour some of the liquid from the pot over the shredded pork and allow to marinate in the liquid until ready to serve.

 - Warm some corn tortillas.